Homepage

 Díaz-Canel mourns the death of the founder of Meliá: "He believed in Cuba."

-Grupo Barceló denies food shortages in Cuba and publishes images of its culinary offerings to prove it
+Grupo Barceló denies food scarcity in Cuba and publishes images of its culinary offerings to prove it

-Truck with chicken container suffers accident on highway in Las Tunas
+Truck carrying a container of chicken has an accident on the road in Las Tunas

-Pork production in Cuba collapses by almost 90%
+Pork production in Cuba has plummeted by almost 90%

 Government authorizes the creation of a corporate bank with foreign capital in Cuba

-Popular Party candidate in Spain considered the winner of the television debate with Pedro Sánchez
+Candidate of the People's Party in Spain considered the winner of the televised debate with Pedro Sánchez

 Yotuel to the leader of the Popular Party: Meliá has 32 hotels in Cuba

-Meliá pays $35,000 a month to a consulting firm in anticipation of possible changes in U.S. policy towards Cuba
+Meliá pays $35,000 per month to a consulting firm in anticipation of potential changes in U.S. policy towards Cuba

 President of VOX in Madrid meets with Cuban exiles to commemorate July 11th